 Choosing a Drum Rug

-Before you order the rug or address your mom to give you an old one from the attic, think about your main goals.
+Before you order the rug or ask your mom to give you an old one from the attic, think about your main goals.
 If your main priority is to protect the floor from scratching, any carpet is good, and if you have more services in mind, pay some time to explore the market.
 Consider the next features:

 - Portability.
 Your carpet has to be lightweight and easy to roll up in case you have to transport it.
 If you intend to use the carpet only in one place, you don’t have to worry about this characteristic;